A Guide to the Criminal Cases Against Donald Trump

 January 30, 2024

-Last year, Donald Trump became the first former president of the United States to be criminally indicted.
-Over the span of five months, he was indicted in four separate criminal cases and charged on a total of 91 felony counts.
+In 2023, Donald Trump became the first former president of the United States to be criminally indicted when he was charged in four separate criminal cases — two federal and two state — over the course of five months.

-The former president has pleaded not guilty to the charges against him and is scheduled to stand trial in multiple cases in the coming months.
-Trump has insisted that the cases against him are politically motivated and his lawyers have filed motions arguing that presidents have absolute immunity from prosecution for actions taken while in office.
-“Donald Trump is going to be the defendant and the candidate all wrapped into one,” New Yorker journalist Susan Glasser tells FRONTLINE in the documentary.
-“It’s just unprecedented.”
+Trump has pleaded not guilty to all the charges against him.
+He has insisted that the cases are politically motivated and his lawyers argued that presidents have absolute immunity from prosecution for actions taken while in office.

 Date Indicted March 30, 2023